learn-co-curriculum/als-recommender-system-pyspark-lab/README.md

 Now you've fit the model, and it's time to evaluate it to determine just how well it performed.

-* import `RegressionEvalutor` from pyspark.ml.evaluation
+* import the RegressionEvalutor from pyspark.ml.evaluation
 * generate predictions with your model for the test set by using the `transform` method on your ALS model
 * evaluate your model and print out the RMSE from your test set